 In certain situations, disability benefits are equivalent to about 75% of the earnings.
 Disability benefits are usually not taxable, which can seem inconvenient at first.
 As a result, your net disability benefit is equal to your pre-accident wages than it appears.
 Disability benefits are generally allowed in California for up to 52 weeks or one year.

 Benefits in the event of death

 Workers' compensation death insurance will help if an employee dies as a result of a workplace accident.
 These benefits will assist with covering the expenses of an unnecessary funeral.
 They don't stop there, though.
 You could be entitled to compensation if you were financially dependent on someone who died in a work-related accident.
 So that the loss of income does not devastate the family, workers' compensation is required to pay a percentage of the deceased's earnings to spouses and dependents.
 You have one year in California to apply for these incentives.
 These payments will continue until you remarry as a partner.
 When you reach the age of 18, your payments as a dependent will come to an end.

 Regrettably, the post-death payment scheme is not as simple as it seems.
 In certain situations, such as stepchildren, unmarried spouses, and where the beneficiaries are other family members such as parents or siblings, the workers' compensation insurer might try to avoid paying.

 State laws can restrict the number of benefits to which you are entitled.
 Each state has its own set of rules for compensating victims of accidents.
 Some states have a list that assigns a monetary value to various types of injuries.
 Other states require compensation to be determined using a scale or classification system for accidents or disabilities.

-Whatever the scheme, speaking with an California Employment Law Attorney to discuss the legal options is a smart idea.
+Whatever the scheme, speaking with a Los Angeles Employment Lawyer to discuss the legal options is a smart idea.

 What Happens If My Injury Occurs Outside of My Employer's Property?